JuliaAnimators/Javis.jl/README.md

 ## State of development

 Javis.jl is currently under heavy development but we wanted to bring you a first version after we received over 30 stars.
-It makes it easier to try out Javis.jl for you and we are looking forward to bug reports and issue request.
+It makes it easier to try out Javis.jl for you and we are looking forward to bug reports and issue requests.
 More the latter, but we expect things to fail!

 ## Tutorials